kant/watson-vehicle-damage-analyzer/README.md

   * [**Watson Visual Recognition**](https://console-regional.ng.bluemix.net/catalog/services/visual-recognition)

-## 3. Add Visual Recoginition API key to .env file
+## 3. Add Visual Recognition API key to .env file

 When you create the Visual Recognition service, you will need the API key
 ![](doc/source/images/apiKey.png)

-Move the watson-vehicle-damage-analyzer/server/env.example file to ``/.env`` and populate the API key:
+Move the `watson-vehicle-damage-analyzer/server/env.example file to ``/.env`` and populate the API key:

 ```
 # Watson Visual Recognition